 Under the program, qualifying homeowners age 65 and older can "freeze" the tax due on their property at the amount for the year they qualify, even if tax rates increase.
+Homeowners must have been 65 by December 31 of the tax year for which they are applying.
 Applicants must present:

 - Proof of age - birth certificate, Medicare card, driver's license, passport, etc.;

 - Proof of ownership - current tax bill or receipt, recorded deed, etc.;